JoeRoddy/bridg-expo-2/readme.md

 This example uses Netlify cloud functions as the execution environment for running DB queries.
 (We need a secure place for Bridg to talk to the DB)

+There is nothing special about Netlify here.
+This would work on any cloud provider / deployed JavaScript evironment.
+Some other potential options:

+- AWS Lambda
+- Firebase Functions
+- Express app deployed on Render, Heroku, wherever
+- Next.js API route

+(You probably get the idea)

 ### Push your schema to your DB:

 1. Add a DB connection string to `.env`